moniquelive/scrapped_twitch_api/README.md

 ## Library usage

 The library provides dynamically modules for fetching all Twitch API endpoints.
 The convention is: `TwitchApi.<TwitchCategory>.<Action><Endpoint>`.
 The convention might not be a rule since Twitch reference do not follow this rule always.

+We have two supported ways for dealing with Twitch API requests.
+In one hand we can deal through App access token requests.
+On the other hand we can go through OAuth access token requests.

+### App access token flow:

+For working with this flow you can change your application twitch scopes in the [`config/config.exs`](config/config.exs) file.
+To add the scopes you seems appropriate for your application just add them into the existing list of scopes.

+The scope added into the application is the default one twitch will ask for the basic actions.
+For more information about working with Twitch scopes please read further in: [scopes_documentation](https://dev.twitch.tv/docs/authentication/#scopes).

 This is an example running iex: